HelpMe-Pls/Life-Engineering/Frontend/Network/Development & Deploy.md

 #### Views
 - It is what it is
-- Use the Open Graph tags to improve the site's apperance on social media, so you can get more views:
+- Use the Open Graph tags to improve the site's appearance on social media, so you can get more views:
 ```HTML
 <meta property="og:url"               content="http://www.nytimes.com/arts/international/when-great-minds.html" />